EvilCheese/GetData009_Course_Project/README.md

 The scrip is self contained and completes all the steps required, specifically:
-  - It downloads the raw data from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The raw data is saved in the folder "Rawdata".
-The unzipped data is saved in the same folder The original data is from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+  - It downloads the raw data from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The original data is from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The raw data is saved in the folder "Rawdata" in a folder entitled "UCI_HAR_Dataset.zip"

-  - It unzips the data
+  - It unzips the data.
+The unzipped data is also saved in the Rawdata folder in a subfolder entitled "UCI HAR Dataset"

   - then, per the assignment instructions: